Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

-The tendencies observed for the Bayesian estimation—namely, relatively larger biases under the condition $T = 4$ and comparatively smaller RMSE than TS-MDFA—were confirmed even when these estimates were computed using all 50 replications in each condition (see Figures~S1 and~S2 in Online Supplemental Material).
+The tendencies observed for the Bayesian estimation---namely, relatively larger biases and comparatively smaller RMSE than TS-MDFA---were confirmed even when these estimates were computed using all 500 replications in each condition.
+In contrast, when coverage was evaluated using all 500 replications, Bayesian estimation generally showed better performance than TS-MDFA, particularly when $N = 200$, although both methods tended to exhibit undercoverage.
+For TS-MDFA in particular, this may be partly attributable to the fact that the coverage rates were calculated while including replications that resulted in improper solutions.
+Nevertheless, the coverage performance of both methods improved as $T$ and $N$ increased (see Figures S10--S12 in the Online Supplemental Material for these results).